SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_11__60_second_countdown.md

 * Setting a play again option at the end
 * Setting up a easy, medium and hard option for the game

-There are lots of tutorials and help out on the internet if you look.
+There are lots of tutorials and help out on the internet.
  It is also a great idea to try the other game options from Christian Thompson at his site [http://christianthompson.com](http://christianthompson.com)